a-i-b/jnotary/README.md

 3. Compile project with maven
 mvn clean install -Dmaven.test.skip=true
 4. Deploy (copy) dvcs-srv.war from taget directory to JBoss deployments directory
-5. Create user key store (with certicate and private key) in PKCS#12 format und store in directory, that is available for JEE application
+5. Create user key store (with certicate and private key) in PKCS#12 format and save it to the directory, that is available for jnotary application
 6. Create trusted root's store in JKS format und store in directory, that is available for JEE application
 7. Add to trusted root's store all root certificates, that you need
 8. Start JBoss Server